sirthias/pegdown/README.markdown

 ------------------

 pegdown uses [Apache Buildr](http://buildr.apache.org) for managing the build process.
-However, if you do not want to install Buildr on your machine, it should be no problem to quickly set up project structure for the IDE of your choice around the sources, since they are quite compact and the dependecies are few.
+However, if you do not want to install Buildr on your machine, it should be no problem to quickly set up a project structure for the IDE of your choice around the sources, since they are quite compact and the dependencies are few.

 In order to provide custom markdown extensions to pegdown you shouldn't even have to get your hands dirty with its sources.
 A [PegDownProcessor][] can be constructed around a given Parser instance, so you can supply your own.